glowpointzero/typo3-site-operator/README.md

    - enables you to remove static values from your setup, by retrieving the current site package (`ProjectInstance::getSitePackageKey()`)
-3. Whenever the 'site operator configuration' (config.json) is mentioned, it refers to a (optional) json file located under one of these paths (most to least recommended):
+3. Whenever the 'site operator configuration' (config.json) is mentioned, it refers to a json file, which should be located under './config/typo3-site-operator/config.json'.
+If there is no configuration found under this path, the following paths are also checked:
-   - ./config/typo3-site-operator/config.json
    - ./config/typo3-site-operator.json
    - ./typo3-site-operator.json
    - ./web/typo3conf/typo3-site-operator.json

    (assuming the current directory is your project directory and `web` is your public directory)

+   You will be asked if you'd like this file to be created once you run a site operator command.

+   *You may split up your configuration* in whatever way you like and reference all the separate configuration files in the 'includes' section of the main 'config.json'.

 ## Features